saurabh-deochake/mywebsite/_pages/exam1.md

 5. In the movie, “The Martian”, Mark Watney uses a hexadecimal system to communicate with NASA.
       * Why did he choose to use this system?
       * Using Watney’s system, what is the following message: 57 45 4C 43 4F 4D 45
+6. Convert any pattern involving numbers to binary.
+(For example, IP Address, MAC Address)

 ## Computer Networks
 1. Compare and contrast peer-to-peer networks with client-server networks.